MicrosoftDocs/memdocs/memdocs/intune/fundamentals/free-trial-sign-up.md

 ## Admin experiences

 There are two portals that you will use most often:
+- The Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) is where you can manage your subscription and account details, including billing and support.
+Also, if you're not using Azure Active Directory, you can add and manage users at this location.
 - The Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com/](https://endpoint.microsoft.com/)) is where you can explore the [capabilities of Intune](what-is-intune.md).
-This is where an admin would work with Intune.
+This is where an admin would work with Intune to manage users, devices, and apps.
-- The Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) is where you can add and manage users, if you are not using Azure Active Directory for this.
-You can also manage other aspects of your account, including billing and support.

 ## Sign in to Intune